LSD of sample covariances of superposition of matrices with separable covariance structure: Introduction

 We study the asymptotic properties of the spectra of the sample covariance matrix and its dual under the stated model, as the ratio $p/n$ converges to a finite, positive constant.
-Under this asymptotic regime, under certain technical conditions on the generative model, we establish the existence of the LSD of the sample covariance matrix.
-We further show that the Stieltjes transform of the LSD of the covariance matrices of such classes of matrices can be expressed as a system of integral equations with a unique solution.
-Our main contribution is summarized in Theorem \ref{mainTheorem}.
-A few related results are shown in Theorem \ref{pointMassTheorem}, Corollary \ref{pointMassCorollary} and Theorem \ref{Continuity}.
+Under this asymptotic regime and certain technical conditions on the generative model, we establish the existence of the L.S.D. of the sample covariance matrix.
+We further show that the Stieltjes transform of the L.S.D. of the covariance matrices of such classes of matrices can be expressed as a system of integral equations with a unique solution.
 This work therefore can be viewed as a stepping stone for developing statistical inference tools for spatio-temporal processes that generalize beyond separable covariance models.

+The rest of the manuscript is organized as follows.
+Section \ref{sec:establishedResults} presents a few established results which will be utilized by us.
+Section \ref{sec:ModelSetup} shows the model setup and preliminaries.
+Section \ref{sec:MainResult} contains our main contribution which is summarized in Theorem \ref{mainTheorem}.
+The next section highlights a few properties through Theorem \ref{pointMassTheorem}, Corollary \ref{pointMassCorollary} and Theorem \ref{thm:Continuity}.
+Section \ref{sec:SpecialCases} contains a few special cases of the main result.
+In Theorem \ref{thm:RelaxingCommutativty} of Section \ref{sec:RelaxingCommutativity}, we show that the conclusions of our main result continue to hold under a few conditions which are a relaxation of the ones presented in Theorem \ref{mainTheorem}.
+Section \ref{sec:Simulations} contains some numerical simulations to validate our result.